rm-tobias-foehst/empc-x-linux-drivers/README.md

 # emPC-X/A-E38xx & emVIEW-xxT/A-E38xx by Janz Tec AG

+**WARNING!!
+EXPERIMENTAL**
-WARNING!!
-EXPERIMENTAL: create a backup copy of your CFast card before applying these driver installation script!
+create a backup copy of your CFast card before applying this driver installation script!

-This script installs and configures the Socket CAN drivers for Janz Tec AG emPC-X based systems.
+This script installs and configures **Socket CAN** drivers for Janz Tec AG emPC-X based systems.

 ## Installation Instructions: